Meatball from extinct mammoth unveiled by food tech firm

 Issued on: Modified:

-Amsterdam (AFP) – Food scientists unveiled a giant meatball made from lab-grown flesh of an extinct woolly mammoth on Tuesday, saying the protein from the past showed the way for future foods.
+Amsterdam (AFP) – Food scientists on Tuesday unveiled a giant meatball made from lab-grown flesh of an extinct woolly mammoth, saying the protein from the past showed the way for future foods.

 The glistening meatball was displayed under a glass bell jar by Australian-based cultivated meat firm Vow at the NEMO science museum in the Dutch capital Amsterdam.

-But the pachydermic polpette is not ready to be eaten just yet, with the thousands-of-years-old protein requiring safety testing before modern humans can tuck in.
+But it is not ready to be eaten just yet, with the thousands-of-years-old protein requiring safety testing before modern humans can tuck in.

-"We face a similar fate if we don't do things differently, including changing practices such as large-scale farming and how we eat."
+"We face a similar fate if we don't do things differently," including changing practices such as large-scale farming and how we eat, Noakesmith said.

 Grown over a period of several weeks, the meat was "cultivated" by scientists who first identified the DNA sequence for mammoth myoglobin, a key protein that gives the meat its flavour.